 This is fairly common after surgery, especially if you are taking narcotic pain medications.
 We would recommend milk of magnesia, a tablespoon or two every day, until regular bowel function develops.
 Other over the counter medications are Senokot tablets and Fleets Enemas.
 Follow the instructions on the package.
 If these measures are not effective, call us.

 When you are comfortable and want to.
 Be gentle and careful.

-Vigorous swimming should be restricted until about 6-8 weeks after surgery if you had open surgery.
-After laparoscopy, you may start when comfortable.
+After laparoscopy, you may start as soon as your incisions have healed completely.
 Soaking in pools and hot tubs is of concern because of the possible contamination of the water and its effect on your incision.
 For that reason you should wait until your incision is fully healed.

 When your incision is healing well, with no open areas, and your sutures/staples have been removed, a good soak will feel good.
 Be careful getting in and out of the tub.
 If your wound has open areas, wait until your surgeon says it’s OK.

 When you are comfortable moving your feet and arms to control the car, you may drive.
 If you have any drowsiness from any of your medications, do not drive.
 Please, wear your seat belt.
 We would rather repair your incision than your face.

 I feel sick to my tiny stomach.
 Nausea may be common after gastric bypass, especially if you eat too fast or too much.
 That is part of the training your pouch is giving you.
 However, sometimes pain medications and other medications may also cause this.
 If your nausea persists or causes vomiting, call us.